-Countries will need to implement the comprehensive and progressive measures for reducing public health risks associated with wastewater irrigation described in Chapters 3 and 4 while responding to their health priorities.
-This response will be different for each country and will depend on what path it takes ultimately to reach the desired goal of planned wastewater irrigation that meets internationally-accepted health-based targets-such as those established by the 2006 WHO Guidelines for wastewater use in agriculture described in Chapter 4.
+In order to reduce public health risks associated with wastewater irrigation described in Chapters 3 and 4, countries tries will need to implement progressive measures for while responding to their health priorities.
+This response will be different for each country and will depend on what path it takes to ultimately reach the desired goal of planned wastewater irrigation that meets internationally-accepted health-based targets-such as those established by the 2006 WHO Guidelines for wastewater use in agriculture described in Chapter 4.

 Much will depend upon the starting point of a particular country (see Table 2.4).
-For lowincome countries facing water scarcity and seeking food security, there is not enough money or capacity to immediately build and operate the needed wastewater treatment systems that would ensure minimal health risks from wastewater irrigation.
+For low-income countries facing water scarcity and seeking food security, there is not enough money or capacity to immediately build and operate the needed wastewater treatment systems that would ensure minimal health risks from wastewater irrigation.
 It is necessary to determine what steps countries can take today in order to reach the health-based targets of the 2006 WHO guidelines in the future, and to commit to working toward the targets within a realistic timeframe through stepwise implementation of a plan that leads to steady improvement in the quality of water and wastewater (von Sperling and Fattal, 2001).
-In the first stage, when environmental conditions are poor and local capacities reduced, countries will have to rely on non-treatment options as outlined Chapter 4.
+In the first stage, when environmental conditions are poor and local capacities limited, countries will have to rely on non-treatment options as outlined Chapter 4.
 Subsequently, a large benefit can usually be achieved at a comparatively low cost by focusing on rudimentary engineering solutions coupled with policy reforms and non-structural interventions.
 The experience gained in the first stage should lay the foundation for subsequent stages.
 Ideally, a timetable for progressive implementation should be defined, and adequate lead time should be allowed for achieving strategic goals.